eguilser/portfolio/README.md

 ### 🌟 **Acknowledgements**

-- Inspired by real-world network engineering challenges.
+- Inspired by the React and TypeScript developer community.
-- Thanks to the open-source community for amazing tools like React and D3.js.
+- Thanks to Redux Toolkit and TailwindCSS for simplifying development.

+---